 Two of the hands many unwitting players tend to struggle with are hard totals 12 and 13.
 Some people are bold enough to always hit those hands in an attempt to outdraw their dealer.
-Others are terrified of the idea of busting on a hit so they always decide to stand.
+Others are terrified of the idea of busting on a hit, so they always decide to stand.

 The Optimal Playing Decisions for Hard 12

-Like all hard totals, hard 12 lacks an Ace that can be counted as 1 or 11 which takes away the much-desired flexibility of its soft cousin.
+Like all hard totals, hard 12 lacks an Ace that can be counted as 1 or 11, which takes away the much-desired flexibility of its soft cousin.
 This hand total can result from the following two-card combinations: 6-6, 7-5, 8-4, 10-2, and 9-3.

 Basic strategy advises players to stand on hard 12 against dealers who expose a 4, a 5, or a 6.
 If you take the time to examine the chart in our article on blackjack odds and probabilities, you will immediately notice that these three cards are very disadvantageous for the dealer because they carry over 40% risk of the dealer busting.

-Doubling down is never an option with a hard holding of 12 but you may choose to split paired 6s.
+Doubling down is never an option with a hard holding of 12, but you may choose to split paired 6s.
 We cover this subject in more detail in a separate article.
-For now, it suffices to say that here your splitting decisions are affected by the number of decks in play as well as by your dealer’s upcard and their fixed standing total.
+For now, it suffices to say that your splitting decisions are affected by the number of decks in play as well as by your dealer’s upcard and their fixed standing total.

 Misplaying Hard 12 against the Dealer’s Deuce

-All qualms of the house outdrawing them disappear because the deuce is a bad card that exposes the dealer to the risk of busting, right?
+Any qualms about the house outdrawing them disappear because the deuce is a bad card that exposes the dealer to the risk of busting, right?
 But then again, there is also the “10 in the hole” rule some players always abide by, reasoning that the dealer’s hole card should always be considered a ten-value one.
 The dealer would flip a 10 next to their deuce, take another hit, and bust.

 Misplaying Hard 12 against the Dealer’s Deuce Additional TipsAs was previously explained, there are only 4 out of 13 cards that can cause you to bust on a hard 12 by taking a hit.
 Cards 5 through 9 put you in a better position with pat hands that total 17 through 21.
 Therefore, there are 5 cards that help you out of 13 possible denominations.